 Draft Masterplan of Improvements – Public consultation

-From August 6 – October 31 2021, we will be conducting a public consultation on the Draft Masterplan of Improvements for the Outdoor Sports Centre.
+From 6 August – 31 October 2021, we conducted a public consultation on the Draft Masterplan of Improvements for the Outdoor Sports Centre.

-The public consultation is to gather feedback on proposed improvements which have been designed in line with previous consultation responses.
+The public consultation was to gather feedback on proposed improvements which have been designed in line with previous consultation responses.

 Improvements proposed in the draft masterplan include: